austinsonger/Fedramp-Moderate/plans/ssp.md

 | Does the system offer various developer toolkits and APIs?                       | Yes        |
 | Does the system offer only applications that are available by obtaining a login? | Yes        |

-&#x20;

-The layers of the Enter Information System Abbreviation defined in this SSP are indicated in Table 8-1 Service Layers Represented in this SSP that follows.&#x20;
+The layers of the Enter Information System Abbreviation defined in this SSP are indicated in Table 8-1 Service Layers Represented in this SSP that follows.

-_Instruction: Check all layers that apply._

-_Delete this and all other instructions from your final version of this document._

-&#x20;

 _Table 8-1.
 Service Layers Represented in this SSP_